 Revenue of 11 Skillshare Teachers

-And now that we know how revenue can be earned on Skillshare, let's go through a concrete list of teachers and see how much each one makes!
+Let's then go through a concrete list of teachers and see how much each one makes!

 Note that the instructors are NOT ordered by revenue or anything.